Cornerback24/Blender-NLA-Midi-Copier/README.md

 * Track:
     * Choose a track from the midi file.
 (Tracks with no notes will not be shown.)
 * Notes in Track:
     * Drop-down that displays the notes in the selected track.
-This property does not affect keyframe generation.
+This property does not affect keyframe generation if Note Property is set to Pitch.
+If the Note Property is not Pitch, then keyframes will only be copied to the selected Note (unless there are pitch filters).
 * Selected F-Curve
     * Displays the data path of the selected F-Curve in the graph editor.
 This is the F-Curve keyframes will be generated on.
+* Note Property:
+    * The note property to use for keyframe generation.
+    * Pitch
+        * Generate keyframes based on note pitch
+    * Length (frames)
+        * Generate keyframes based on note length in frames
+    * Velocity
+        * Generate keyframes based on note velocity
+* Load min and max keyframe values:
+    * Sets the Min and Max notes or Map to min and Map to max values to the minimum and maximum values found in the selected midi track.
+(This is the button next to note property.)
 * Min note:
     * The lowest note (inclusive) that will be used for keyframe generation.
+Only used if Note Property is set to Pitch.
 * Max note:
     * The highest note (inclusive) that will be used for keyframe generation.
 If this is lower than the min note, keyframes will be generated starting at the min note down to this note.
+Only used if Note Property is set to Pitch.
+* Map to min:
+    * Note property value to map to the Min value.
+For example if note Property is Length (frames) and Map to min is set to 2, then keyframes for a note with a length of 2 frames will be generated with the Min value.
+Only used if Note Property is not set to Pitch.
+* Map to max:
+    * Note property value to map to the Max value.
+For example if note Property is Length (frames) and Map to max is set to 10, then keyframes for a note with a length of 10 frames will be generated with the Max value.
+Only used if Note Property is not set to Pitch.
 * Filter by Scale:
     * If filtering by scale, keyframes will only be generated for notes in or not in the scale (depending on the selected filter type).
 In addition, only filtered pitches will be used for keyframe calculation.